ozinc/node-oz-helpers/README.md

 // Requires the helper.
 var statsd = require('oz-node-helpers').statsd;

+// Helper initialization - required (or else an error will be thrown)!

-// Initalizes the lib from the STATSD_URL. statsd.initialize({ url: conf.get('STATSD_URL'), prefix: 'awesome_module_z' });
+// Initializes the lib from the STATSD_URL. statsd.initialize({ url: conf.get('STATSD_URL'), prefix: 'awesome_module_z' });

 // Alternatively use the (host, port) tuple.